-What do think of when you say the word Newt? … maybe you thought they were just a mythical made-up creature!
+What do think of when you say the word Newt?
+Maybe you thought they were just a mythical made-up creature!

-Through the non-breeding season, terrestrial adults live in forested areas along the coast and through to the eastern foothills of the Cascades.
+Through the non-breeding season, terrestrial adults live in forested areas along the coast and through to the eastern Cascade foothills.
 They find protection in or under soft logs.

-Researchers report that in some areas, the snakes have somehow evolved levels of resistance far beyond what the newts are capable of.
+Researchers report that in some areas, the snakes have somehow spurred greater toxicity in the newts through natural selection.
+Through this process the newts have increased their levels of resistance far beyond what the newts are capable of.